-• The System Administration Grant is targeted funding to cover governance (board of trustees) and school authority central administration costs.
-The amount will be fixed until the 2022/23 school year inclusive.
+- The System Administration Grant is targeted funding to cover governance (board of trustees) and school authority central administration costs. - Each school authority is provided with an authority-specific targeted grant amount ranging from 3.20 per cent to 5 per cent of total operating expenditures, based on August 31, 2022 Audited Financial Statements.
+This percentage varies based on WMA enrolment in recognition of the economies of scale in system administration costs for larger school jurisdictions.

-- Each school authority is provided with an authority-specific targeted grant amount ranging from 3.15 per cent to 4.95 per cent of total operating expenditures, based on August 31, 2019 Audited Financial Statements.
-This percentage varies based on WMA enrolment in recognition of the economies of scale in system administration costs for larger jurisdictions. - Amounts can be transferred from the System Administration Grant to other grants, but school authorities may not spend funds from other grants on system administration.
+• Amounts can be transferred from the System Administration Grant to other grants, but school authorities may not spend funds from other grants on system administration.